Earwigs

 Behavior and Habitat of Earwigs

-Earwigs will catch and eat other insects.
-They also feed on plants, ripe fruit, and garbage.
-Plants that are fed on include clover, dahlias, zinnias, butterfly bush, hollyhock, lettuce, strawberry, celery, potatoes, roses, seedling beans and beets, and tender grass shoots and roots.
 Earwigs are nocturnal, hiding during the day and roaming at night to find food and water.
-Around homes, they hide in garden plants, in shrubbery, along fences, in woodpiles, at the base of trees, and behind loose boards on buildings.
+Around homes they hide in garden plants, in shrubbery, along fences, in woodpiles, at the base of trees, and behind loose boards on buildings.
 While they are mainly an outdoor pest, their habit of hiding among petals or leaves of plants allows them to be brought frequently into the home.

 Signs of Infestation of Earwigs

-They do not spread diseases but their menacing appearance can be alarming.
+They do not spread diseases, but their menacing appearance can be alarming.

 Tips for Prevention of Earwigs